vdwivedi190/topology_course/README.md

-# topology_course
+# Topological phases of matter

-Tutorials for a course on Topological Phases of Matter that I taught at University of Cologne in Summer 2020.
+This reposity contains the tutorials for a master's course on Topological Phases of Matter that I taught at University of Cologne in Summer 2020 (available online [here](https://sites.google.com/view/vdwivedi/teaching)).
+These tutorials are intended to walk through exact diagonalization of tight-binding Hamiltonians describing noninteracting fermionic topological phases of matter and the computation of common topological invariants such as polarization in one-dimension and Chern number in two dimensions.
+They also discuss the computation of _inverse participation ratio_ which quantifies the localization/delocalization of eigenstates and apply it to Anderson-disordered topological insulators in one dimension.

+The tutorials consist of Jupyter notebooks written in Julia and require the `LinearAlgebra` and `Plots` package.
+The folder `tutorials` consists of the notebooks with a description of the tasks and partial code, while the `solutions` folder contains notebooks with completed code.
+While the background of the tasks is described in substantial detail in notebooks themselves, they were intended to be supplemented by the lecture notes available on the [course website](https://sites.google.com/view/vdwivedi/teaching).